Griffon: Spelling out All Object Locations at Any Granularity with Large Language Models: Experiments

-{\bf Confidence Scoring Mechanism.} To optimize the multi-object predictions, we present the training-free confidence scoring mechanism.
-It produce a conditional possibility of the generated tokens, indicating the confidence of this prediction.
-As demonstrated in \cref{subsec:score}, it is represented by the geometric mean of the label score and the localization score.
+To optimize the multi-object predictions, we present the training-free confidence scoring mechanism.
+It produces the confidence of this prediction from both localization and recognition aspects with calculated conditional probability, detailed in \cref{subsec:score}.
 We validate the effectiveness of the proposed scoring mechanism in \cref{tab: Scoring mechanism}.
-The localization score can improve the multi-object performance by +1.3\% mAP on the MSCOCO compared with the baseline.
-Combining these two scores, the final score improves the mAP by 2.1\% overall.
-The result is quite evident because if removing the score the evaluation degrades into a random process leading to mismatches.
-With the confidence scores, the prediction with higher score, \ie higher quality, will be matched with the ground truth.
+The localization score can improve the multi-objects performance by +1.3\% mAP compared with the baseline.
+Composed of these two scores, the final score improves the mAP by 2.3\% overall.
+The result is quite evident because if removing the score, the evaluation degrades into a random process leading to mismatches.
+With the confidence score, the prediction with the higher score, \ie higher quality, will be matched with the ground truth.
 Therefore, it's better to utilize the training-free confidence scoring mechanism during inference.